Hooker is Professor of Operations Research and T. Jerome Holleran Professor

 phase transition phenomenon in satisfiability problems (1990) and introduced

-adapted decision diagrams to optimization (2006), and several investigators
+introduced decision diagrams as an optimization method (2006), and several

 Hooker’s interests in business ethics and cross-cultural management are